lipemarcel/ecommerce-challenge/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Authors
+## 👥 Author

-- Felipe Marcel - Initial work and maintenance
+- Fellipe Marcel - Initial work and maintenance

 ## 🙏 Acknowledgments